callnow

 • Not Suitable for All Assets: This strategy is less suitable for assets that do not decline significantly in the first years of their life.

-• Possibility of Financial Statement Fraud: Lower reported earnings in the early years due to high depreciation charges may not be a true reflection of the financial health of the company.
+• Possibility of Financial Statement Fraud: Lower reported earnings in the early years due to high depreciation charges may not accurately reflect the company’s financial health.

-• Inconsistency with Non-Tangible Assets: This approach is less appropriate for assets like software or intellectual property that do not lose value quickly or have a long useful life.
+• Inconsistency with Non-Tangible Assets: This approach is less appropriate for assets like software or intellectual property that retain value quickly and have a long useful life.

 Conclusion